Yapeal/yapeal-ng/docs/ConfigurationFiles.md

 ## .../config/yapeal.yaml

-The file Yapeal-ng looks for next is consider optional internally just as all all configuration files are.
+The file Yapeal-ng looks for next is consider optional internally just as are all configuration files.
 Unlike the last two files where the actual location is known because of the direct relative path this one is not.
 Yapeal-ng decide to look for this file based on if it finds itself some where under a vendor/ directory.
 Normally when you add Yapeal-ng to